moledao-io/2021-hackathon-submission/README.md

-# Submission Criteria for 2021 Moledao Hackathon
+# Moledao Hackathon Submission Template

 Please fork this repo for your submission.